sqmasep/turborepo_stack/README.md

-# Turborepo stack
+# eskiu's turborepo stack

 This repo can be used as a template for monorepos that will require:

 - A design-system
 - A shared database between services (APIs, webapps, dashboards...)
+- A library versionning system
-- Library versionnning
+- Strong conventions

 Why?